-Although a normal sauna can get hot, it doesn’t give many health benefits since the heat doesn’t penetrate the skin.
-A far-infrared sauna will cost you more on the electricity bill and is not very healthy since your body is exposed to much electromagnetic field.
+Although a normal sauna can get hot, it doesn’t have as many health benefits since the heat doesn’t penetrate the skin.
+A far-infrared sauna will cost you more on the electricity bill and is not very healthy since your body is exposed to much more electromagnetic fields.

 Using a near-infrared light will give so much benefit since near-infrared light heats the body effectively rather than the entire enclosure.
 On a more succinct note, you will get the health benefits of light therapy such as stress relief, anti-oxidation, cellular healing, and deep skin penetration.

-Using the rubylux near-infrared bulb to build your sauna is by far, a better option.
+Using a high quality near-infrared bulb to build your sauna is by far, a better option.

-I like saunas!.
-I have tried tens of sessions, but it always felt very uncomfortable for me and couldn’t be in one for a long time.
-I hear near-infrared sauna are good and beneficial when compared to the traditional saunas.
+I like saunas.
+I have tried tons of sessions, but it always felt very uncomfortable for me and couldn’t be in one for a long time.
+I hear near-infrared sauna are more beneficial compared to the traditional saunas.

-If you are seeking more health benefits, then a near-infrared installation using NIR bulbs is worth every penny…October 31, 2019 at 9:50 pm #446
+If you are seeking more health benefits, then a near-infrared installation using NIR-A bulbs is worth every penny.October 31, 2019 at 9:50 pm #446skin loverParticipant

-Skin Lover here, I’d love to thank you for the response.
+Skin Lover here, I’d like to thank you for the response.
 I feel more enlighthened and it seems to me that red light therapy may just be the answer for my family.

 @tammy, I have also had that problem with traditional saunas.
 I sweat on the surface and it does get uncomfortable pretty quick.